 - During the summer, participants will be expected to work on their project full-time for 10 weeks and attend the SURF lecture series.

-- In the fall semester, research hours will move to part-time with an expectation of 6-7 hours per week.
+- In the spring and fall semesters, research hours will be part-time with an expectation of 6-7 hours per week.

 - It is assumed that students will not take a summer course.
 If a student MUST take a summer course for extenuating circumstances, petitions within this spirit may be accepted on a case-by-case basis by completing a petition form.
 A student cannot earn course credit for the UH Energy Scholars program.